 Who runs the Firewalk?

 The Santa Sizzle Firewalk is run by UK Firewalk.
 Founder, Scott Bell, is a twice world record holder for the longest firewalk (250ft and 328ft), and is widely recognised as one of the world’s leading experts on firewalking.

 The sensation of fire walking is described by some as walking on eggshells, or by others as walking on hot sand.
 Each walker has his or her own experience.
 Walkers have not been known to experience pain, and when the opportunity arises many firewalkers will choose to cross the coals more than once.

 How should I prepare?

-There is no preparation for you to undertake.
-No treatment of the feet or mental exercises, just the training provided before the Firewalk at the seminar.
-You should abstain from the consumption of alcohol or drugs prior to the event.
-Any person deemed unfit to participate, by the opinion of the trainer, will NOT be permitted to take part and will lose their registration fee.
+There is no preparation required.
+No treatment of the feet or mental exercises, just the training provided before the firewalk at the training seminar.
+Do not consume alcohol or drugs prior to the event.
+Any person deemed unfit to participate, by the opinion of the trainer, will not be permitted to take part and will lose their entry fee.
 Please ensure that your feet are clean and free from massage or pedicure oils.